Piotr1215/killercoda-cli/README.md

 > [!NOTE]
 >
 > The tool automatically handles the renaming of directories and files, ensuring a smooth workflow for scenario development and updates.

+## Disclaimer

+This is an my personal project to easier create and manage killercoda scenarios.
+Check out [killercoda](https://killercoda.com/) interactive scenarios to learn more about the service.

 ## License